JimDuggan/CT5102/README.md

 For an excellent resource to discover courses and learning materials for learning and teaching R, see [rstudio-education/rstats-rd](https://github.com/rstudio-education/rstats-ed)

+Datasets used as part of the course can be viewed [here](https://github.com/JimDuggan/CT5102/tree/master/datasets)

 Details on the individual lectures are:

 __(1) Base R__